 From your Youtube video, you stated that there are four chapter books and four picture books about four amazing girls.
 These girls are Akua from Ghana, Shivani from India, Estefany from Colombia and Chazelle from Trinidad and Tobago.
 How did you come up with these characters and how did you choose their nationalities?
 Was is random or planned?

 Everyone wants to know why I don’t have a Nigerian girl.
 It’s a long story.
 The thing is, the first person who joined my team was a Ghanaian girl who helped me write the first story.
 And later, when we decided to extend to other characters, we wanted geographical diversity.

+It didn’t make sense to have Nigeria which is like two doors from Ghana.
+I wanted to get other places around the world.
+Ghana was already there so I decided to hold on with Africa and try other continents.
 Then I decided to choose countries that I felt like I knew enough to write about.
 As I am an outsider and not from any of these cultures so I did research and talked to people who are from there.
 I wanted to make sure I had enough resources, facts and details so I could write about them.